hminle/template-python-project/README.md

 ## License

-Lightning-Hydra-Template is licensed under the MIT License.
+This template is licensed under the MIT License.

 ```
 MIT License